2022 Supercars Championship: Season summary

-Points

 Points system

 Points were awarded for each race at an event, to the driver or drivers of a car that completed at least 75% of the race distance and was running at the completion of the race.
 At least 50% of the planned race distance must be completed for the result to be valid and championship points awarded.
 No extra points were awarded if the fastest lap time is achieved by a driver who was classified outside the top fifteen.